AliRezaJoodi/Electronics_Modules/Driver_Buzzer/Hardware/ReadMe.md

 ### Description

-V1.0:
+V1.3:
 - Included schematic.
 - Last opened with Altium Designer Version 15.0.15
 - Made and tested successfully.

-V1.1:
+- It's **Best Version**.

+V1.0:
-- Included schematic.
+- Included schematic and PCB layout.
-- Last opened with Altium Designer Version 15.0.15
+- Last opened with Proteus 8 Professional v8.13 SP0
-- Made and tested successfully.

-V1.2:
+- Used of THD components.
-- Included schematic.
+- Used successfully
-- Last opened with Altium Designer Version 15.0.15
-- Made and tested successfully.

 **Note**: [You can go here to download a single folder or file from GitHub.com](https://minhaskamal.github.io/DownGit/#/home)